Sightings (TV series)

-Sightings is an American paranormal and news television show that originally aired in the 1990s.
-The show began as a special titled The UFO Report: Sightings on October 17, 1991, as well as eventual follow up reports, Ghost Report and the Psychic Experience.
-The original Concept Creator and Supervising Producer of that hour special produced by Paramount for Fox TV was Linda Moulton Howe, an Emmy Award-winning TV producer and documentary filmmaker of TV specials about science and the environment.
-One of her Emmy Award-winning broadcasts was A Strange Harvest (KMGH-TV in May 1980), about the worldwide animal-mutilation mystery linked by law enforcement to extraterrestrial biological entities.
+Sightings is an American paranormal and news television show that first aired in the 1990s.
+The show began on October 17, 1991, as a special titled The UFO Report: Sightings.
+It was followed by the follow-up reports, Ghost Report and the Psychic Experience.
+The creator and supervising producer of the initial episode, produced by Paramount for Fox TV, was Linda Moulton Howe.
+One of her episodes was A Strange Harvest, about the worldwide animal-mutilation mystery linked to extraterrestrial beings.